lakshya-02/StarCade-Gamejam/README.md

 ### Objective

 Complete each stage to reach the end.
-Every level has a twist, and the solution lies in figuring out which rule must be broken.
+Every level has a twist, and the solution lies in figuring out te solution to the twist.

 ## Screenshots